seqcode/sequnwinder/README.md

   * --out \<String\>: Perfix for the output files.
   * --threads \<value\>: Number of threads to use.
 Default=4.
+  * --debug : Flag to run in debug mode.

 Contact
 --------------

-For queries, please contact Akshay (auk262@psu.edu).
+For queries, please contact Akshay (auk262@psu.edu) or Shaun Mahony (mahony@psu.edu).

 Major History:
 --------------